- Using Windows containers

 When not to use this pull policy?

-This pull policy will not work properly with most of auto-scaledDocker executor use cases.
-Because of how auto-scaling works, the neverpull policy may be usable only when using a pre-defined cloud instanceimages for chosen cloud provider.
+pull policy may be usable only when using a pre-defined cloud instanceimages for chosen cloud provider.
 The image needs to contain installedDocker Engine and local copy of used images.

-Using the if-not-present pull policy
+Using the if-not-present

-When the if-not-present pull policy is used, the runner will first checkif the image is present locally.
+pull policy is used, the runner will first checkif the image is present locally.
 If it is, then the local version ofimage will be used.
 Otherwise, the runner will try to pull the image.

 When to use this pull policy?